Normalization for planar string diagrams and a quadratic equivalence algorithm: Extension to disconnected diagrams

 Then, we apply the algorithm of Theorem~\ref{thm:efficient-normalizing} to compute the right normal form of each component, which can be done again in quadratic time.

-Finally, the structural tree of the diagram is converted to an integer recursively in Algorithm~\ref{alg:coding}, where we assume a coding function $\chi$ mapping injectively any tuple of integers to an integer (such as the Gödel encoding).
+Finally, the structural tree of the diagram is converted to an integer recursively in Algorithm~\ref{alg:coding}, where we assume a coding function $\chi$ injectively mapping any tuple of integers to an integer (using an appropriate encoding).
 As the structural tree is a complete invariant for diagram equivalence, we obtain the following theorem.

+A note of caution about this last step is that it does rely pretty crucially on the encoding of large data structures into integers and exploits the fact that the computational model lets us compare unbounded integers for free in constant time, which could be unrealistic for practical purposes.
+For implementations, this can be mitigated using hashing techniques which let compare large datastructures quickly on average, rejecting different structures quickly and only resorting to full comparison when the hashes are equal.